Do you love blueberries?

 All ingredients that you need to make a blueberry iced coffee at home.

-For this recipe, you can use any brewed coffee you like.
-I’ll talk more about the different coffee brewers to use further down.
+For this recipe, you can use any type of brewed coffee you prefer.
+I'll talk more about the different coffee brewers to use further down.

-The blueberry syrup can be homemade, and I’ve made an easy-to-follow recipe for that as well.
-The flavor is insane and will work so well with iced coffee as the basis.
+The blueberry syrup can be homemade, and I've made an easy-to-follow recipe for that as well.
+The flavor is incredible and will pair perfectly with iced coffee as the base.

-To make this iced coffee a bit more interesting, you can choose to add a bit of cold foam to your drink.
+To make this iced coffee a bit more interesting, you can add a touch of cold foam to your drink.

-Cold foam can easily be made at home (check out this recipe for five techniques) and will give your iced coffee some more flavor and a bit of texture from the foam.
+Cold foam can be easily made at home (check out this recipe for five techniques) and will add more flavor and texture to your iced coffee through the foam.

 You can top the drink with some blueberries to make it pop a bit more.
 For this, you can use fresh or frozen blueberries, whichever you have at hand.

-If you plan on sitting out in the sun, I recommend preparing some coffee ice cubes to cool your coffee.
+If you plan on sitting out in the sun, I recommend preparing some coffee ice cubes to keep your coffee cool.

 Coffee ice cubes are made by freezing brewed coffee in an ice cube tray and then using them the same way as regular ice cubes.